pointslocal/admin-docs/docs/events_ugc.md

 The number in the circle indicates the # of events that do not yet have any action applied to them.
 Typically those actions are setting a publish status, deleting the event or merging with an existing event.

+## Setting Available and Required Custom Fields
+To include custom fields (outside of Pointslocal's default set) in the user-generated form for event submission, see [Managing event fields](events_fields.md)

 [comment]: <> (Blocking Users)